-Have you Tried Dancing and Gymnastics
+Have You Tried Both Dancing and Gymnastics?

 Many gymnasts will take a dance class to help with their dance moves on the floor, and dancers will take tumbling classes for the same reason.
 During these classes, some kids and teens will find out that their true passion lies in a different place than they first thought.

 Dance is Easy to Start at any Age

-When you hear or talk to talented gymnastics, you usually find out they started the sport when they were really young.
+When you hear or talk to talented gymnasts, you usually find out they started the sport when they were really young.
 In fact, the best gymnasts start at a young age, and older, beginning gymnasts have a harder time learning difficult skills simply because of their height.

-Gymnastics Tumbling Can be Added to Dance
+Gymnastics Tumbling Can Be Part of a Dance Routine

 However, stunts and tricks in a dance routine are not usually the primary focus of the routine.
 In gymnastics, the stunts and tricks are the heart of a routine and the dancing is just time filler between tumbling passes.

 Dancers Use Both Legs – Gymnasts Tend to Favor One Side

 Dancers, on the other hand, are trained to use both legs, which can make some dance routines difficult for a gymnast.
-For instance, if a gymnast is in a group routine, but usually leads with her left leg, it may be difficult for her to turn to the right in a dance routine.
+If a gymnast is in a group routine, but usually leads with her left leg, it may be difficult for her to turn to the right in a dance routine.

 Many Different Styles of Dance

-Competitive Dance can be More Expensive than Gymnastics
+Competitive Dance Can Be More Expensive Than Gymnastics

 Not all Gymnasts are Good Dancers and Not all Dancers can do Gymnastics

 When you see a gymnast stretching across the floor, you may think they would be a great dancer!
 The same goes for a dancer who can nail a back handspring on a gymnasium floor.

 Some gymnasts do as little dance as possible in their routines because they aren’t strong dancers, but are amazing tumblers, but they can’t get their mind around the footsteps that are required to be a strong dancer.

-When it comes down to which is better – gymnastics or dancing, it’s a personal decision.
+When it comes down to which is better, gymnastics or dancing, it’s a personal decision.
 Whether someone loves gymnastics or dancing depends on the talent and passion of the person choosing between the two.Photo Credit: © Ukrphoto & Logoboom | Dreamstime.com